imjaccaceres/Kantang-Bayan-Rhythm-game/README.md

 All the data and materials used were gathered following the Code of Ethics.
 Permission to use was given by the rightful owners.

 Kantang Bayan: Isabuhay ang Nakaraan
 Developed: 2022-2023
 Developers:
-Belangel, John Michael
+JM Belangel
-Caceres, Jusyl Anne
+Jusyl Caceres
-Lumawag, Aira
+Aira Lumawag
-Poche, Ella Mae
+Ella Poche

 *this repository shall only serve as reference for interested individuals!!
 *copying or altering the materials present in the repository shall be forbidden unless permission to use was granted by us creators.